Comparison of the healthcare systems in Canada and the United States: Flexibility

 In Canada, increasing demands for healthcare, due to the aging population, must be met by either increasing taxes or reducing other government programs.
 In the United States, under the current system, more of the burden will be taken up by the private sector and individuals.

 Since 1998, Canada's successive multibillion-dollar budget surpluses have allowed a significant injection of new funding to the healthcare system, with the stated goal of reducing waiting times for treatment.
 However, this may be hampered by the return to deficit spending as of the 2009 Canadian federal budget.

 One historical problem with the U.S. system was known as job lock, in which people become tied to their jobs for fear of losing their health insurance.
 This reduces the flexibility of the labor market.
 Federal legislation passed since the mid-1980s, particularly COBRA and HIPAA, has been aimed at reducing job lock.
-However, providers of group health insurance in many states are permitted to use experience rating and it remains legal in the United States for prospective employers to investigate a job candidate's health and past health claims as part of a hiring decision.
+However, providers of group health insurance in multiple states are permitted to use experience rating and it remains legal in the United States for prospective employers to investigate a job candidate's health and past health claims as part of a hiring decision.
 Someone who has recently been diagnosed with cancer, for example, may face job lock not out of fear of losing their health insurance, but based on prospective employers not wanting to add the cost of treating that illness to their own health insurance pool, for fear of future insurance rate increases.
 Thus, being diagnosed with an illness can cause someone to be forced to stay in their current job.